livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 }
 ```

-With this simple code we can get the falg without the need to `mmap` anything:
+With this simple code I got the flag without the need to `mmap` anything:

 ```bash
 $ gcc io_uring_nommap.c -o io_uring